 Now that you’ve grabbed the must haves, here are some foods that you should include in your fifth month of pregnancy diet to steer clear of.

-Carbonated drinks contain caffeine, sugar and unhealthy calories.
+Carbonated drinks contain caffeine, sugar, and unhealthy calories, which can lead to excessive weight gain and increased risks of gestational diabetes.
 You definitely don’t want your calories to come from all the wrong sources, do you?
 Instead, consume fresh fruit juices and lemon water (12).
 According to the Morbidity and Mortality Weekly Report, during the year 2018-2020, 13.5% of pregnant women were currently drinking, and 5.2% were reported binge drinking in the United States.

 Tropical fruits are packed with micronutrients and fiber, improve digestion and taste yum!
 But feasting on tropical fruits during pregnancy is not a great idea.
 Papaya and pineapple are known to induce uterine contractions in pregnant women, leading to miscarriage.
 Avoid the use of meat tenderizers because they contain raw papaya extracts or similar enzymes that break protein down (13).